Estate Planning Attorney

-The Lawyers at Scott and Fenderson have been providing estate planning services for over thirteen years.
+The Lawyers at Scott and Fenderson have been providing estate planning attorney services for over thirteen years.
 Our estate planning documents have been developed and refined to address our clients needs from basic estate planning tools, to advanced estate planning such as revocable living trusts.

 The basic estate planning tools include: a Will, a Living Will, a Health Care Surrogage or Health Care Power of Attorney, and a Durable Power of Attorney.